truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 ---
-title: "Configuring SCALE Using the UI"
+title: "Configuring TrueNAS Using the UI"
-description: "Provides a sequential process to complete the SCALE initial configuration using the SCALE NAS storage software UI."
+description: "Provides a sequential process to complete the TrueNAS initial configuration using the TrueNAS NAS storage software UI."
 weight: 30
 aliases:
  - /scale/gettingstarted/install/uiconfigurationscale/